 Short-term Care Quality

 In addition, we also wanted to point out that this facility was given positive short-term care marks this year.
-We awarded them one of our more impressive scores in that area, with a grade of B. This proved to be the facility's second best score.
+We awarded them one of our more impressive scores in that area, with a grade of B+.
+This proved to be the facility's second best score.
 In our short-term care rating, we strive to create a fair measure for rehabilitation.
 In this process, we analyze a nursing home's level of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not all nursing homes employs these types of nurses.
-However, according to the information they provided, they do not appear to employ physical therapists.
-The last measure we looked at in this category is the percentage of residents who were able to leave the nursing home and return to the community.
-We found that 6.7 percent of this facility's patients returned home.
+Unfortunately, we weren't able to locate information about this nursing home's registered nurse or physical therapy staffing.
+The final metric we considered in this area is the percentage of residents who were able to leave the nursing home and return to the community.
+We discovered that 6.7 percent of this nursing home's residents were able to return home.

 Does this page answer your questions about Arlington Place Health Campus?